Devkelly-dot/simplefit_api_github/README.md

 Lifts and Cardios also have a completed attribute, which can be used during a workout to keep track of how many sets were completed and if the user was able to reach their goals.

+Food objects only have a completed attribute, and no goal attribute.
+This is because each Day (aka Dayplan) has a goal attribute, aka how many calories the user wants to eat that day.
+Everytime the user adds a food object, the calories of that object will be counted towards the total goal of that Day.

 ### Logs
 Every user only has 7 Dayplans.
 So, they will use the Monday Dayplan to track what food they ate on Monday, but when the next Monday rolls around they will need to reset their calories, completed sets, and completed runs all back to 0 so they can track them again. (goals will remain the same, but completed sets, miles, etc will be reset).